-According to Flipboard, hackers were able to tap directly into the databases where the app-company housed customer information.
+According to Flipboard, hackers were able to tap directly into the databases where the app company housed customer information.
 The information stolen, including customer names, user names, hashed passwords, emails, and digital tokens or API tokens for your favorite social media apps.
-Although Flipboard does not know how many accounts hackers infiltrated, nor have they fully-assessed the damage, one thing is for sure: It’s time for many companies to begin reading between the lines.
-While data that was stolen is serious, it’s the number of time hackers were able to go undetected that is cause for concern.
+Although Flipboard does not know how many accounts hackers infiltrated, nor have they fully assessed the damage, one thing is for sure: It’s time for many companies to begin reading between the lines.
+While data that was stolen is serious, it’s the a of times hackers were able to go undetected that is cause for concern.
 Companies need to focus on Endpoint Protection.

 To Reset your Password or, to not?

 Yes, almost every data breach results in the company’s promising to tighten up security without explaining what this means.
 Read Between the Lines, what’s most concerning is this went on for 10 months according to Flipboard.
-It’s no longer a matter of your ‘too small,’ or ‘they don’t want my data.’
+It’s no longer a matter of you’re too small, or they don’t want my data.

 Read Between the Lines